event staff

 To do this, you need to look at your current team and take stock of who might leave or what skills you might need in the future.
 By doing this, you can prepare in advance and avoid problems when crew members suddenly leave or when your company grows.

 And don’t confuse workforce planning with workforce management which focuses on ensuring you have the right people assigned to the right roles.
-Workforce management isn’t just about scheduling, it’s a concept that encompasses elements such as payroll and time-keeping among other things.
+Workforce management isn’t just about scheduling, it’s a broader concept that includes talent management, payroll, and time-keeping, among other elements.

 What is strategic workforce planning?